buoydevelopment/RN-Code-Challenge/README.md

 **3. Bonus Points: (Optional)**

-Implement a filter by name functionality on the first screen that automatically filters the results while typing, only showing the rows that satisfy the criteria entered by the user.
+A) Implement a filter by name functionality on the first screen that automatically filters the results while typing, only showing the rows that satisfy the criteria entered by the user.

+B) Include test coverage for the core features.